abdalalkilani/MLCourseWork/README.md

 To run this:
 1. Ensure that you are in the directory containing the ´main.py´ file
+2. Run the following command ´python3 main.py path/to/data´ where `path/to/data`

 ## Produce evaluation metrics with a depth requirement (strongly recommended)